Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review

-To be more practical, the access and resource constraints for generating adversarial examples should be considered.
-The adversarial example can be constructed by solving an optimization problem with constraints introduced by the BDD, perturbation magnitude, and the number of compromised measurements \cite{liu2019annsg}.
-However, the added constraints will largely increase the complexity to compute the adversarial perturbations, which might make the adversarial problem infeasible at some data points.
+To be more practical, the access capability and resource limitation for generating adversarial examples should be considered.
+The adversarial examples are generated by solving an optimization problem with constraints introduced by the BDD, perturbation magnitude, and the number of compromised measurements \cite{liu2019annsg}.
+Considering the DRL-based UVLS, the adversarial examples are generated with the FGSM and JSMA algorithms to meet the load and voltage constraints \cite{wan2022drllcps}.
+More constraints such as the attack objective, power balance, power limits, and stealthiness are taken into account in \cite{zeng2022pcvadrl}.
+However, the added constraints will largely increase the complexity of computing the adversarial example, which has time issues and can make the solution infeasible at some operating points.

-Considering the task of DRL-based under voltage load shedding (UVLS), the adversarial examples are generated using the FGSM and JSMA algorithms to meet the load constraints and voltage constraints \cite{wan2022drllcps}.
-More constraints including the attack objective, power balance, power limits, and stealthiness are taken seriously in \cite{zeng2022pcvadrl}.
-It is imperative to take these constraints into account to enhance the realism of the adversarial examples against the DRL-based power system applications.
-A physics-constrained vulnerability assessment framework is proposed for the DRL-based power system operation and control \cite{zeng2022pcvadrl}.

-From a systematic view, it is shown that the constraints of the power balance, power limits, and/or BDD can make the ML-based security assessment model more robust against adversarial examples \cite{zhang2022pcrvisaps}.
-This is an important finding that indicates that the attacker needs to pay more effort to successfully undermine the output of the ML-based security assessment model.
-This result can also extend to the other MLsgAPPs.
-Actually, the impact of the attacker's limited capability of modifying sensor measurements on the robustness also needs to be analyzed \cite{zhang2022corestability}.
-However, due to the complex relationship among power variables, if some sensor measurements cannot be modified, it is highly possible that the attacker fails to construct any adversarial examples.
-From above, the vulnerability assessment of MLsgAPPs should consider the specifics of the power system as constraints, as shown in Fig. \ref{fig:robustnessaa}, which provides a framework to thoroughly analyze the adversarial weakness of MLsgAPPs.
+On the other hand, from a systematic view, it is shown that the constraints of power balance, power limits, and BDD can make the ML-based security assessment model more robust against adversarial examples \cite{zhang2022pcrvisaps}.
+This is an important finding indicating that the attacker needs to pay more effort to successfully carry out the adversarial attacks.
+Due to the close-coupling relationship among power variables, if some sensor measurements cannot be modified, the attacker may fail to construct the adversarial examples.